top of page

 Yes, he’s a showman in a costume, but it’s more than a performance.
 It’s authentically Elton John.

-That said, during the time of his life that he was inauthentic about who and how he loves, his life was filled with addictions to drugs, alcohol, and consumption.
+That said, during the time of his life that he was inauthentic about who and how he loves, his life was filled with addiction and over-consumption.

-When our intellect serves our passions, they become brighter; but when the mind whips us judgement and criticism, our passions can dim or lead to toxic behaviors.
+When our intellect serves our passions, they become brighter; but when the mind whips us with judgment and criticism, our passions can dim or lead to toxic behaviors.

 As you consider how to access the Knight of Wands to guide your passions, you can rest easy knowing that you don’t need to be anything like Elton John.
 That’s his flow and expression, not yours.
 You get to be you.

-A very different cultural example of the Knight of Wands in action is Miranda July.
+A different but no less exemplary Knight of Wands IRL is Miranda July.

 To get a taste of her genius, check out this video, “A Handy Tip for the Easily Distracted”.